qtivijay/C/C-introduction.md

 - Software development done in host development PC and generate binaries / executables / images.
 - These binaries will be loaded in Target H/W Platform

-# 4. Difference Between Compiler, Assembler, Linker, and Loader (C Program)
+# 4.Difference Between Compiler, Assembler, Linker, and Loader

 ## 1. Compiler
 - Translates **C source code** into **assembly language**.